-Online instructional videos (e.g., here) demonstrate how a smartphone may be used with common household objects (e.g., a tower or stack of books, paper weight, ruler, and rubber band or tape) to create an improvised document camera for use during tasks involving pointing.
-Similarly, for multiple choice tasks, some examinees tend to point to responses rather than say the number or letter corresponding to their response.
+Online instructional videos (e.g., here) demonstrate how a smartphone may be used with common household objects (e.g., a tower or stack of books, paper weight, ruler, and rubber band or tape) to create an improvised document camera for use during tasks involving response booklets.
+Similarly, for multiple choice tasks, some examinees tend to point to responses rather than say the number or letter corresponding to their response, and other tasks (e.g., Symbol Span, Arithmetic picture items; see Table 1) require the examinee to point at the stimuli.
 In this situation, other everyday household objects (e.g., books) could be used to form an improvised stand upon which to position the device to provide a second-angle view of the examinee pointing at the screen.
+A simple mirror behind the examinee has been used successfully to observe pointing responses.
 Typically, devices provide the best view of the examinee's screen and pointing responses when positioned in landscape orientation.
 While using additional cameras or devices/objects may not be an optimal solution for telepractice, it can be functional if executed well.